Conservatives say they're against decision to make COVID-19 vaccines mandatory for MPs

 When the hybrid sitting format was rolled out—before vaccines were approved, let alone widely available—it was framed as a temporary solution allowing for altered sittings that accommodated the needed public health precautions.

-Should MPs decide to continue with allowing a virtual component to House proceedings as a way to allow unvaccinated MPs to participate, a new deal would need to be struck.
+Should MPs decide to continue with allowing a virtual component to House proceedings, a new deal would need to be struck and those talks are expected to ramp up after the new federal cabinet is unveiled.

 The federal government’s vaccine mandate for the “core” federal public service that was announced earlier this month applies whether employees work remotely or from the office.

-Prime Minister Justin Trudeau is in the midst of of talks with opposition leaders ahead of Parliament’s return.
+Over the last two days, Prime Minister Justin Trudeau has had conversations with opposition leaders ahead of Parliament’s return.

-He spoke with Bloc Quebecois Leader Yves-Francois Blanchet on Tuesday, and has meetings scheduled with Conservative Leader Erin O’Toole, NDP Leader Jagmeet Singh, and Green Party Parliamentary Leader Elizabeth May on Wednesday.
+He spoke with Bloc Quebecois Leader Yves-Francois Blanchet on Tuesday, and had meetings scheduled with Conservative Leader Erin O’Toole, NDP Leader Jagmeet Singh, and Green Party Parliamentary Leader Elizabeth May on Wednesday.

+According to a statement issued following their meeting, O’Toole’s office said that the Conservative leader asked the prime minister to “stop using vaccines as a political wedge tool and to prioritize addressing the issue of vaccine hesitancy,” something he said his caucus will have more to say on in the coming weeks.

+According to the Prime Minister’s Office, during the meeting Trudeau “emphasized the need for all members of Parliament in the House of Commons to be fully vaccinated.”